Fast facts – RTA Form 11 Notice to remedy breach

 Here are a couple of fast facts for property managers to be mindful of when issuing a tenant with a notice.

 - You must allow the tenant seven clear days to remedy the breach.
-Due to the Acts Interpretation Act, the date of issue and the date the breach needs to be remedied by should fall on a business day.
-The breach must be remedied by midnight on the date stated, and the next action such as a Notice to Leave cannot be taken until the next business day.
+Due to the Acts Interpretation Act, the first day of the calculation of the notice period and the date the breach needs to be remedied by should fall on a business day.
+The breach must be remedied by midnight on the date stated, and the next action such as an RTA Form 12 Notice to Leave cannot be taken until the next business day.

 - You can only enter a premises to check if a breach has been remedied if the breach is significant, or by mutual agreement with the tenant.
 A ‘significant’ breach means a breach relating to the following;